-New Delhi, February 24: A three-member delegation of the Government of Manipur, led by Chief Minister Yumnam Khemchand Singh, called on Prime Minister Narendra Modi at the Prime Minister’s Office, Seva Teerth, New Delhi, on Tuesday.
+New Delhi, February 24: In his first official meeting with the Prime Minister since assuming office earlier this month, Manipur Chief Minister Yumnam Khemchand Singh called on Prime Minister Narendra Modi at the Prime Minister's Office, Seva Teerth, New Delhi, on Tuesday to discuss key issues concerning the state, including peace, rehabilitation, development, and women empowerment.

 ![]() |